 As the bulk supplier of drinking water to South East Queensland, Seqwater maintains a Catchment and Drinking Water Quality Micro Pollutant Monitoring Program to ensure a safe and reliable supply of the region’s drinking water source reservoirs.
-The aim of this program is to identify and understand the presence of micropollutants in the source water reservoirs as well as to recognise any spatial and temporal trends of micropollutants.
-An extension of this program has been introduced to include the use of passive sampling technologies in the monitoring of source water reservoirs over a three-year period (2020 – 2023; summer and winter sampling campaigns), in order to accurately assess the risk micro pollutants posed to drinking water quality.
-Additional passive samplers may be deployed at sites when required during high rainfall or event periods.
+The aim of this program was to identify and understand the presence of a range of micropollutants in the source water reservoirs as well as to recognise any spatial and temporal trends of micropollutants.
+An extension of this program has been introduced to include the use of passive sampling technologies in the monitoring of source water reservoirs over a three-year period (2020 – 2025; summer and winter sampling campaigns), to accurately assess the risk micro pollutants posed to drinking water quality.
+Additional passive samplers were deployed at sites when required during high rainfall, flood, or event periods.
+Additionally, a novel PFAS sampler was deployed across 36 catchment areas in 2018 and again in 2024, to assess the risk of PFAS in source catchment areas.

 Outcomes

 This project has provided catchment water quality risk assessments across 38 sites in South East Queensland over the last 8 years.
-Results from each of these summer and winter campaigns have been made publicly available to all Australians via the Seqwater website.
+Nine reports to date have been completed (after each summer and winter sampling campaigns from 2020-2024) highlighting results from the monitoring campaign.
+These reports have been made publicly available to all Australians via the Seqwater website.
 The data generated through this project continues to inform the water industry of any water quality risks and guideline exceedances.
 The tools applied and developed through this project have been used for multiple other sampling campaigns across Australia.
 This project provides one of the very few long-term datasets of its kind in Australia and this helps us to understand temporal trends in pollutant exposure and monitoring in Australian waterways.

 Research Outputs